 We inherited a legal system in which all officials, including "civilian" officials, were regarded like military personnel, as they were in feudal times.

 However, in United States v.
 Hudson, 7 Cranch 32 (1812), the Supreme Court held that there was no jurisdiction to try common law crimes in the courts of the United States.
+This was affirming the position of Jefferson in the Kentucky Resolutions of 1798.
 In the final paragraph, Justice Johnson states:

 Certain implied powers must necessarily result to our Courts of justice from the nature of their institution.
 But jurisdiction of crimes against the state is not among those powers.
 To fine for contempt — imprison for contumacy — inforce the observance of order, &c. are powers which cannot be dispensed with in a Court, because they are necessary to the exercise of all others: and so far our Courts no doubt possess powers not immediately derived from statute; but all exercise of criminal jurisdiction in common law cases we are of opinion is not within their implied powers.Thus only the common law crime of contumacy survived the decision, which was essentially an interpretation of the Necessary and Proper Clause, not an invocation of the ex post facto prohibitions.
 It also neglected to mention that since the Constitution vested all lawmaking powers exclusively in Congress (as do state constitutions in their legislatures), judges have no power to make or change law, only to find and apply it.